collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Perspective

 We are switching our perspective now.
-We are now a DjangoCon US website maintainer with write permission to the repo.

-The DjangoCon US repo is our origin.
+We are now workign only as DjangoCon US website maintainer with write permission to the DjangoCon repo, which is our origin.

-We are going to review a pull request submitted from within the DjangoCon US website repo.
-We are also going to be reviewing a pull request submitted from the forked repo.
+We are going to review the same kind of pull requests we just submitted.

+1. Pull requests submitted from a branch pushed to the DjangoCon US website repo
+2. Pull requests submitted from a forked repo branch

 The forked repo is not an origin for us.
 We would not normally have write permission to the forked repo, but we have been given permission to edit the pull request as a DjangoCon US website maintainer.

 </td></tr>

 <tr><td width="30%">